ministryofjustice/moj-frontend/docs/components/pagination/_overview.md

 The pagination component helps users to navigate between pages.
 It reduces the page load for long tables and lists (including search results and filtered lists).

 The component contains:
-- the [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/), the 'pagination controls'
+- the [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) (the 'pagination controls')
 - a results count

+If there's only one
+The pagination controls will not show if there's only one page of results.
+You can  set the results count to show, though.

+INSERT CODED EXAMPLE.

 ### The results count